wolfgangw/backports/README.md

 ## dcp_inspect inspects and checks DCP media and directories

-Usage:
+### Usage

         dcp_inspect /path/to/dir
         dcp_inspect --help

 ### Features

-- checks all packages under a given location
+- Checks all packages under a given location

-- runs schema validation on all infrastructure files and DCSubtitle
+- Runs schema validation on all infrastructure files and DCSubtitle

     Validation errors will be reported but dcp_inspect will still try to inspect the contents of non-valid files.

-- checks and verifies signatures
+- Checks and verifies signatures

     Signature verification requires a recent Nokogiri version with C14N support (See Requirements).
 If the installed version of Nokogiri does not support C14N dcp_inspect will skip signature verification and let you know.

-- deep-inspects compositions
+- Deep-inspects compositions

-- reports in detail all errors encountered
+- Reports in detail all errors encountered

 ### Requirements